cicichenmicrosoft/azure-powershell/src/ComputeFleet/ComputeFleet/help/New-AzComputeFleet.md

 ```

 ### -Zones
-Zones in which the Compute Fleet is available
+Zones in which the Compute ComputeFleet is available

 ```yaml
 Type: System.String